Skandy01/Movie_Recommendation_System/README.md

 ## Types of Recommendation Systems

-### Collaborative Filtering: This technique predicts users' interests by collecting preferences from many users.
+### Collaborative Filtering:

+This technique predicts users' interests by collecting preferences from many users.
 It involves:

-User-based Collaborative Filtering
+1.User-based Collaborative Filtering
-Item-based Collaborative Filtering
+2.Item-based Collaborative Filtering

-### Content-Based Filtering: This technique recommends items similar to those a user liked in the past, based on features of the items.
+### Content-Based Filtering:

+This technique recommends items similar to those a user liked in the past, based on features of the items.

 ## Project Steps